History of the Los Angeles Angels: First World Series and consistent contention (2000–2009)

-The new name sparked outrage among Anaheim and Los Angeles city leaders, who argued that a team that does not play its home games within the city or county of Los Angeles should not claim to be from Los Angeles, even though the Los Angeles Rams played many years in Anaheim without incident.
+The new name sparked outrage among Anaheim and Los Angeles city leaders, who argued that a team that does not play its home games within the city or county of Los Angeles should not claim to be from Los Angeles, even though the Los Angeles Rams played for years in Anaheim without incident.
 They also regarded the name a lingual farce, as the English "The Angels" was mixed with the Spanish "Los Angeles", especially in a region where Spanish is so heavily used.
 With the support of the city of Los Angeles, The Walt Disney Company, and every city in Orange County, the city of Anaheim sued the Angels, claiming the team violated its lease with the city.
 The team countered that they were in full compliance with the lease, since the lease only stipulated that the team name contain "Anaheim", and the new name was well within the bounds of this stipulation.
 A jury trial, which concluded February 9, 2006 resulted in a verdict siding with the Angels and allowing the team to keep the new name.

 Although organized fan resistance to the new name had subsided, legal challenges to restore the name Anaheim Angels went forward.
 They were not successful, however, and on January 13, 2009, Anaheim mayor Curt Pringle announced that the city council had voted unanimously to drop the legal challenge.

 On official press releases, and on the team's website, the entire name "Los Angeles Angels of Anaheim" is used.
-In other contexts, the team uses simply "Angels" or "Angels Baseball."
+In other contexts, the team uses simply "Angels" or "Angels Baseball".
 The team correctly anticipated that the national media and baseball fans outside of the Southern California media market would simply drop "of Anaheim" and refer to the team as the "Los Angeles Angels".
-When Major League Baseball uses location to identify a team, it refers to the Angels as "Los Angeles", as do MLB's member teams and many sportscasters.
+When Major League Baseball uses location to identify a team, it refers to the Angels as "Los Angeles", as do MLB's member teams and multiple sportscasters.

 2003 was a tough year, following the previous season's championship.
 The Angels finished 77–85 in third place and 19 games behind A.L.
 West champions Oakland.

 However, all was not bleak for the Angels.
 They sent three players to the All-Star Game.
 Slugging third baseman Troy Glaus and veteran outfielder Garret Anderson were in the starting lineup, while relief pitcher Brendan Donnelly was selected to be in the bullpen.
 Anderson would go on to win the All-Star Game Most Valuable Player Award, as well as the Home Run Derby, and Donnelly picked up the win in the game.